luci/luci-go/vpython/README.md

 and unsupported by the Python community.
 It is difficult to do correctly on all platforms in all environments for all packages.
 A notorious example of this is `protobuf` and other domain-bound packages, which actively fight `sys.path` inclusion and require special non-intuitive hacks to work.
-Using VirtualEnv means that any compliant Python package can trivially be included into a project.
+Using Virtualenv means that any compliant Python package can trivially be included into a project.